iurifq/vim-files/README.md

 * [ctrlp-modified.vim] - ctrlp.vim extension to open files modified since last commit
   and since branch creation
 * [Tagbar] - adds a nice bar based on the tags for the current file.
-* [vim-snippets] - snippets repository for many languages for both Snipmate & UltiSnip Snippets.
-Currently, I help mantaining Ruby snippets.
+* [vim-snippets] - snippets repository for many languages for both [Snipmate], UltiSnip Snippets and [NeoSnippet].
+Currently, I help maintaining Ruby and Elixir snippets.
-* [snipmate.vim] - snippets engine
+* [NeoSnippet] - snippets engine
 * [delimitMate] - auto close of `()`, `[]`, `{}`
 * [vim-powerline] - beatiful and useful status line.
 It's going to be deprecated in favor of a [new version][new powerline].
 I'm sticking to the old one until that.